Content Warning official header art with masked creators filming monsters under neon light.

 4. Lethal Company

 Recommend this if your group wants the same social storytelling but with stronger fear and voice-driven tension.
 It is less playful than Content Warning, yet it scratches a similar itch for players who love runs built on bad callouts, communication gaps, and memorable failures.
+If that is the exact decision you are making, use Content Warning vs Lethal Company to resolve it faster.

 Best for: teams that want to step from lighter chaos into sharper horror pressure.